jee00609/AWS_Foundational/100_150/AWS WAF.md

 The company wants to safeguard the website from SQL injection or cross-site scripting Which AWS service should the company use?

+### NO.145

+Which AWS service or feature can be used to prevent SQL injection attacks?